 In fact, our client then moved to Denver, Colorado and forgot about the case for almost four years.
-One day, however, as he was applying for a new job, his potential employer advised him of the bench warrant for him for a misdemeanor out of the Torrance courthouse.
+One day in 2011, however, as he was applying for a new job, his potential employer advised him of the bench warrant for him for a misdemeanor out of the Torrance courthouse.

 The client then called Greg Hill & Associates.
 For a guy who forgot to appear for the ticket, his memory was extremely clear as to the details of his receiving the ticket.
 Greg and the client discussed having the bench warrant set aside (also known as “quashed” or “lifted”) and then resolving the underlying case.

-Our office appeared in the Torrance Superior Court, had the warrant lifted, plea bargained the misdemeanor down to an infraction and entered a plea.
-The client then immediately paid the $10 fine, the $133 in penalties and assessments and $350 in city of Manhattan Beach fees.
+Our office appeared in the Torrance Superior Court a few days later, had the warrant lifted, plea bargained the misdemeanor down to an infraction and entered a plea.
+The client was obligated to pay $10 fine, plus $133 in penalties and assessments and $350 in city of Manhattan Beach fees.
 Under the terms of the plea bargain, the prosecutor agreed to not oppose having the conviction for the infraction expunged immediately from his record, which the judge granted.
 Our client then was hired for the Colorado job.